HWHapply/VID/README.md

 | ... | ... | ... | ... |
 | celln_uid |  ... | negative |

-- clinical_column ('clinical_column' by default): The sample level infection diagnosis, only has two str values: 'positive' and 'negative'.
+- clinical_column ('clinical_column' by default): The sample level infection status, only has two str values: 'positive' and 'negative'.
-- sample_column ('orig.ident' by default): The unique identifier for the cell origin (sample), included in the metadata by default.
+- sample_column ('orig.ident' by default): The unique identifier for sample the cell originate from, included in the metadata by default.

 You can also specify those columns in your dataset accordingly with parameters `clinical_column` and `sample_column`:
 ```